stensonowen/yaap/README.md

 ### Pronounced 'YAWP'.
 Barbarically if possible.

-I'd use clap but I'm allergic to `unwrap`s and I'd use docopt but I'm allergic to funky macros.
+I like [`clap`](https://clap.rs) but I'm allergic to `unwrap`s and I'd use [`docopt`](https://github.com/docopt/docopt.rs) but I'm afraid of macro black magic.

-It's a middle ground between [`clap`](https://clap.rs), which is really nicely customizable but seems to not use the type system very extensively, and [`docopt`](https://github.com/docopt/docopt.rs), which makes nice guarantees about the types of its results but is a little opaque and awkward to use (or be certain it's configured properly).
+This is meant to be a middle ground that is intuitively customizable and uses the type system.

 Overall, this should make parsing arguments relatively hard to fuck up.